PartialResultSet

 §stats: Option<ResultSetStats>

 Query plan and execution statistics for the statement that produced this streaming result set.
 These can be requested by setting ExecuteSqlRequest.query_mode and are sent only once with the last response in the stream.
-This field will also be present in the last response for DML statements.
+This field is also present in the last response for DML statements.

 §values: Option<Vec<Value>>